 - Why do I need to keep an eye on my Student Loan Balances

 How much do I owe in student loan debt?

 You can have Federal student loans or private student loans.
-If you have both Federal Student Loans and Private Student Loans, a little more work might be required from your part as you must find out both of them and calculate the total amount by combining both of them.
-If you are a fresh graduate, the loan amount you borrowed may be more than the amount you actually borrowed as the interest accumulates over your period of study or grace period(in case you have one).
-Though your school’s financial office may be of some help in getting some terms and figures, here are a few ways in which you can answer the above question yourself:
+If you have both Federal Student Loans and Private Student Loans, a little more work might be required from your end, as you must find both of them to calculate the total amount by combining them.
+If you are a fresh graduate, the loan amount you borrowed may be more than the amount you borrowed as the interest accumulates over your period of study or grace period(in case you have one).
+Though your school’s financial office may be of some help in getting some terms and figures, here are a few ways in the article with which you can answer the above question yourself.

 How do I check my Federal Loan Balances?

 You can access your student loan information by logging into your Federal Student AId account on the Federal Student Aid official website.
 Or you can also find your student loan balances by going to the National Student Loan Data System.
 This is the official website from the U.S. Department of Education’s central database for student aid and it keeps track of all your student loans belonging to the Federal Government.

 Here are simple steps used to find your federal student loan balance on the NSLDS database.

 You will need to log in using your FAFSA credentials.